athenaeum-brew/einfuehrung/INDEX.md

 ## Presentations

-Please present yourselve and value your coding experience from 0 to 3
+Please present yourself and value your coding experience from 0 to 3

 * Level 0: Absolute Beginner
     * No prior coding experience.